Anaplasma, Ehrlichia, Rickettsia infections

 Little information is available on the pathogenesis of these agents in cats.

-Clinical signs are usually reported soon after tick infestation.
-They are mostly non-specific and consist of fever, anorexia, lethargy.
+The most frequent clinical signs are non-specific and consist of fever, anorexia and lethargy.
 Joint pain may occur.

 Blood or buffy-coat smear evaluation may be useful for cytological diagnosis of infections with Ehrlichia and Anaplasma spp.